mikowitz/surfex/README.md

 # Surfex

 `Surfex` is a library for manipulating WAV files.
-It can handle uncompressed PCM bit depths of 8, 16, 24, or 32, with any number of channels.
+It can handle uncompressed WAV files encoded with integers at bit depths 8, 16, 24, or 32, or IEEE floats at bit depth 32 or 64, with any number of channels.
 It cannot currently handle compressed WAV files.

 The public API is contained in this `Surfex` module.
 It currently provides functions for reading a WAV file into a data structure in memory, writing